 There are no known risk factors for POEMS syndrome.

-Contact your doctor if you experience the signs and symptoms of POEMS syndrome, especially weakness in the arms and legs.
+Contact your provider if you experience any symptoms associated with POEMS syndrome, especially weakness in your arms and legs.

 POEMS syndrome can affect your ability to maintain your usual activities.
-Your doctor will help you understand how the disorder will affect your daily life.
+Your healthcare provider will help you understand how the disorder will affect your daily life.

 POEMS is a paraneoplastic syndrome, not an autoimmune disease.
 A paraneoplastic syndrome involves a variety of symptoms that occur because of an underlying disorder.
 With POEMS, the underlying issue is that abnormal plasma cells release too many M-proteins into your bloodstream (monoclonal plasma cell disorder).
 The signs and symptoms of POEMS result from the abnormal plasma cells and M-proteins that can harm tissue in your body.